 » JESUS: Fact or Fiction

 Easter gifts don't have to be expensive.
 Put a few candies in "A Gift for You" door hanger bag for each door in your neighborhood, and then add your church's information, ministry brochure or an evangelistic booklet like the Who Is This Jesus? mini-magazine.

 - Gifts for Co-workers

 Several years ago, the entire faculty and staff of Georgia Tech received the gift of JESUS from a handful of evangelistic co-workers.
-Campus Crusade's Faculty Commons, the ministry to college professors, staff and alumni, ensured that all 4,200 Georgia Tech staff members and professors received a copy of the JESUS video from a co-worker within their own department.
+Cru's Faculty Commons, the ministry to college professors, staff and alumni, ensured that all 4,200 Georgia Tech staff members and professors received a copy of the JESUS video from a co-worker within their own department.
 Order JESUS DVDs for each member of your department or office -- discount available for bulk orders.

 Put it in Writing

 Add one of the above Easter-themed ads to your Facebook page using these simple instructions.